aconyteds/gistools/README.md

 # Training Plan

 **Overview:** This application is meant as a tool to keep skills up to date and learn new technologies.
-First and foremost this is a GIS application.
-Utilizing [ESRI](http://www.esri.com/) technologies to build a "one stop shop" application.
+First and foremost this is a web based application Utilizing [ESRI](http://www.esri.com/) web technologies to create a "one stop shop", fully customizable, user friendly GIS web interface.

 ## Technologies